Long, winding road leads to roundabout - Farmville

 Progress was made at the Farmville Town Council’s Wednesday, Aug.
 12, meeting with regard to the proposed roundabout project located at the intersection of High and Oak streets and Griffin Boulevard.
 But completion of the project is still projected to be a decade away.

-The town council voted unanimously Wednesday to adopt a resolution authorizing support and the submission of a funding application to the Commonwealth Transportation Board through the bi-annual Smart Scale Program for the 643 (High Street) and Oak Street/Griffin Boulevard Roundabout project.
+The town council voted 4-3 Wednesday to adopt a resolution authorizing support and the submission of a funding application to the Commonwealth Transportation Board through the bi-annual Smart Scale Program for the 643 (High Street) and Oak Street/Griffin Boulevard Roundabout project.

+Voting in favor of adoption of the resolution were Ward E Councilwoman Sallie O. Amos, At-large Councilman Daniel E. Dwyer, At-large Councilman Thomas M. Pairet and Ward B Councilman Brian Vincent.
+Voting in opposition were Vice Mayor A.D.
+“Chuckie” Reid, Ward A Councilman Greg Cole and Ward D Councilman Donald L. Hunter.

 Either through email, on the phone or in person, 11 members of the public participated in the public hearing that preceded the council’s vote.
 Nine of the community members spoke in favor of transforming the intersection into a roundabout, and two spoke in opposition to the proposed project.